 Purple Symbolism

-Purple is the color of royalty or nobility.
+Purple is the colour of royalty or nobility.
 Kings and queens are often depicted in their finest using the color purple mixed with yellow or gold.
 It implies wealth, luxury, extravagance, and sophistication.
 It symbolizes magic, mystery, and power.
 Today, purple with yellow is most effective in promoting children’s toys because it gives the appearance of fun and ease of play.

 Orange Symbolism